 Here’s a 10-point last-minute checklist to make sure your paperwork is error-free:

 2. Be sure to enter your Social Security number in the box provided on the return.
-If it is not there, the IRS won't process your return.
+To the right of your name box is space for your Social Security number.
+If the digits aren’t there, the IRS won’t process your return.
 If you and your spouse are filing a joint return, enter both tax ID numbers.

 3. Check only one filing status, and make sure it’s the status that gives you the most tax advantage.

 4. Count all your allowable exemptions.
 Each dependent you claim on your return directly translates into an exemption, a specific dollar amount you can subtract from your adjusted gross income.
 The lower your income amount, the less the IRS can tax you.
-Be sure you include each listed person's correct Social Security number.
-Without it, the IRS could disallow an exemption -- and the $3,650 that goes with it.
+Be sure you include each listed person’s correct Social Security number.
+Without it, the IRS could disallow an exemption — and for 2013 filings the $3,900 that goes with it.

 5. If you’re filing a paper return, attach all your W-2 wage statements, as well as any 1099 forms if they show you had tax withheld from those accounts.
 If you e-file, make sure you correctly enter the amounts from these forms in the software program.
 The IRS will check the payment statements it receives from your employers against what you enter on your 1040.